Do I Make Too Much Money for Medicaid?

 One option is a reverse mortgage which would free up some of the equity in the home to use towards a long-term care insurance policy.

-There are also a number of federal and state-funded programs that make it easier for seniors to live in the community and in their homes as long as possible.
+Some federal and state-funded programs also make it easier for seniors to live in the community and in their homes as long as possible.

 Reference: nj.com (March 11, 2021) “I think I make too much money for Medicaid.
 What can I do?”